 - change the sensitivity of the site

 I’m looking forward to the additional controls that will be associated with a sensitivity label over time at both the granular, document level, as well as at the container level.
-For instance, coming soon will be the ability to enforce MFA on a site based on its sensitivity classification.
-A good thing.

 Thanks for reading.